triplee12/alx-system_engineering-devops/0x02-shell_redirections/README.md

 - ls -t | head
 - sort -> sort file in alphabetical order
 - grep -> search for words in file
+- grep -A -> count for a particular word in a file